oadpoaw/oadpoaw/README.md

 - [Google Cloud](https://cloud.google.com/) is a suite of cloud computing services that runs on the same infrastructure that Google uses internally for its end-user products, such as Google Search, Gmail, file storage, and YouTube.
 - [Cloudflare](https://www.cloudflare.com/) is a global network designed to make everything you connect to the Internet secure, private, fast, and reliable.
 - [Nmap](https://nmap.org/) is used to discover hosts and services on a computer network by sending packets and analyzing the responses.
-- [Wireshark](https://www.wireshark.org/) is a network protocol analyzer that lets you capture and interactively browse the traffic running on a computer network.
-- [Ettercap](https://www.ettercap-project.org/) is a comprehensive suite which features sniffing of live connections, content filtering, and support for active and passive dissection of many protocols, including multiple features for network and host analysis.
-- [CertBot](https://certbot.eff.org/) with [Let's Encrypt](https://letsencrypt.org/) to provides X.509 certificates for Transport Layer Security encryption at no charge

-### Currently working:
-- [Xetha Bot](https://xetha-bot.me) is a powerful advanced multipurpose bot for discord.
-- _Secret_
-- _Secret_
-- _Secret_

-### Social Links

-Join my Discord https://discord.gg/S3pt594EVH <br />

 ---